ashviniyer21/maze-maker/README.md

 Board Moved above border (can be dragged back down)
 ![Pan Tool](/images/pan-4.png)

+Furthermore, the grid can be zoomed in / out using Shift + plus or Shift + minus.

 To save a grid, click the `save` button, then select the path you want to save your file to.
 It will be saved as a `.mzmk` file, which is a required extension for loading levels to play. **Note:** Levels cannot be saved if they do not have exactly 1 start space and at least 1 end spaces

 Saving the Grid